SureshSPatil/Ray-Tracing/README.md

 # Ray-Tracing

-Ray Tracing Demo Using Spheres and Triangles in Conjunction with Lambert's Law New Features soon to be added.
+Ray Tracing Demo Using Spheres and Triangles in Conjunction with Lambert's Law
+New Features soon to be added.

 Usage:
-  make \n
+  make
   ./ray